ActiveChooN/gin-gorm-filter/README.md

 ## TODO list
 - [x] Write tests for the lib with CI integration
-- [ ] Add ILIKE integration for PostgreSQL database
+- [x] Add support for case-insensitive search
 - [x] Add other filters, like > or !=
 - [x] Add support for multiple filters in one query
+- [ ] Add suport for filtering for related models